cellimnet/microsnoop-publish/README.md

 The path of these output embeddings is in folder 'output/embeddings'.

-6. The run time for run the example scripts on our device (CPU: 192GB, GPU: NVIDIA GeForce RTX 3090) is:
+6. The time for running the example scripts on our device (CPU: 192GB, GPU: NVIDIA GeForce RTX 3090) is:

    | Script           | Time    | batch_size | gen_size |
    | ---------------- | ------- | ---------- | -------- |